Honey Yeast Rolls

 The steps to making these honey yeast rolls are simple.
 I’ll walk you through how to make this easy roll recipe and give you my tips to make sure that your rolls turn out perfect, every time.

 These honey yeast rolls have the best flavor because the dough is made with milk, an egg, honey and butter.
 After the rolls finish baking, the tops are brushed with honey butter.
 The honey butter adds a beautiful shine to the rolls and gives them even more flavor.
-They are so good!
+They are so good.

 These rolls are made with ingredients that you probably have in your kitchen right now.
 When the rolls are finished baking, not only will your kitchen smell wonderful, but you’ll also have warm, soft, buttery rolls to serve with your meal.

 We love to make these honey yeast rolls for Sunday dinner.
-They are delicious paired with Butternut Squash Soup, White Chicken Chili or Baked Pork Chops.
+They are delicious paired with Roasted Butternut Squash Soup, White Chicken Chili or Baked Pork Chops.
 These yeast rolls are also perfect for Easter, Thanksgiving or Christmas.
 Your family is going to love them!

 Yeast Roll Recipe Ingredients